AnBui2004/hackintosh-on-b550m/README.md

 # Realtek USB Wifi
 - If you are using macOS 15, learn about Disable Gatekeeper here: https://github.com/chris1111/Disable-Gatekeeper
 - Install here: https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter
+# Mouse
+To fix reverse scrolling when using the mouse wheel, open System Settings, go to Mouse and turn off Natural scrolling.
 # Hardware acceleration
 Turn off on software like Chrome, Visual Studio Code, Discord,... if you use iGPU.
 # Setup wizard starts too slow